What do the measurements with the intensity probe look like?

 • Limited usefulness for certification

-• Requires shutting down other devices in the production hall, which can incur significant downtime costs (hidden measurement costs)
+• Requires shutdown of other equipment in the production hall, which may generate significant downtime costs (hidden measurement costs)

 3.

-• Ability to measure in real working conditions
+• Possibility of measurement in real operating conditions

 • Lower sensitivity to reflections

-• Ability to operate in the presence of background noise, including other machines (within the norm)
+• Possibility of operation in the presence of background noise, including other machines (within standard limits)

 • Very good for large machines and technological lines